hodanesthtmcvns-stack/jk/README.md

 ### SPA (v2.1)
 A cognitive decision support tool for ICU residents to assess peripheral perfusion in septic shock patients.

+### ABG Interpreter (v2.0)
+A cognitive decision support tool for ICU residents for step-wise in-depth analysis of acid base disturbances from ABG report.

 ### BEAT-C (v1.0)
 A probabilistic engine for initial empiric antibiotic selection.
 It balances suspected infection sources against local antibiogram data while applying safety guardrails for renal function, allergies, and pregnancy.